-Job 3 – read and compare multiple versions
+Job 3 – search, read, and compare multiple versions of the Bible

 [1] After this Job opened his mouth, and cursed the day of his birth.
 [2] Job answered: